ralch/blog.ralch.com/content/tutorial/design-patterns/golang-singleton.md

 }
 ```

-The function `Repository` instance the singleton object once if it has not been
+The function `Repository` instanciate the singleton object once if it has not
-instance.
+been instance.
 It checks whether the `repository` global variable is `nil`.

 #### Thread safety

 A robust singleton implementation should work in any circumstances.
 This is why
 we need to ensure it works when multiple go routines use it.

-The standard implementation requires to synchronize the action that instance the
+The standard implementation requires to synchronize the action that instanciate
-singleton object for first time.
+the singleton object once.

 In order to achieve that we should use the [sync](https://golang.org/pkg/sync/)
 package.
 It provides a [sync.Once](https://golang.org/pkg/sync/#Once) struct